Table of Contents

 How does Whistic perform the Assessment?

+Our work is completed in line with the Whistic Control Framework, a set of controls that are common across the most widely used Standards like the SIG, CAIQ and CIS.
 For each control, we determine if there is sufficient evidence of control implementation.
 A detailed description of the control and reference to all supporting documentation that was used to make that determination is included for each control.
 In order for evidence to be considered sufficient, it must be relevant, appropriate, and recent.

-- Relevant evidence includes but is not limited to:
+Relevant evidence includes but is not limited to:

 - Independent Audit Reports or Certifications (i.e. SOC, ISO, PCI, HiTRUST etc.)